googlearchive/pedantic/README.md

 `use_to_and_as_if_applicable`
 is too strict: it can't detect when the style rule actually applies.

-`throw_in_finally`
-does not offer enough value: people are unlikely to do this by accident, and there are occasional valid uses.

 Note on Flutter SDK Style: some lints were created specifically to support Flutter SDK development.
 Flutter app developers should instead use standard